 Privacy Policy

-MUGA: Clean URLs, Fair to Every Click · Effective date: 2026-05-05 · Version 1.13.5 · Source code
+MUGA: The web, with the noise turned down · Effective date: 2026-05-25 · Version 2.3.0 · Source code

 Short version: You control what MUGA does.
 Every feature is transparent and configurable.
 MUGA never acts behind your back.
 Nothing happens without your action.
 The code is open source.
 You can read every line at the link above.